Advanced Search Filters

 Ulrich Herbert, "Forced Laborers in the Third Reich: An Overview," International Labor and Working-Class History 58 (Fall, 2000), 195.

 The Red Army was multiethnic, and Soviet soldiers came from all across the Soviet Union.
 But the German army attributed both a Russian identity and Bolshevik worldview to the captured soldiers, with the partial exception of Ukrainians.
 See Karel C. Berkhoff, "The Mass Murder of Soviet Prisoners of War and The Holocaust: How Were They Related?”
-Kritika: Explorations in Russian and Eurasian History vol. 6, no. 4 (Fall 2005): 790.
+Kritika: Explorations in Russian and Eurasian History 6, no. 4 (Fall 2005): 790.

 Although the German army command pushed for the use of Soviet POWs as laborers in the Reich, German security offiicials in the SD and the SS continued to oppose the use of Soviet POWs on German soil.
 Herbert, Hitler’s Foreign Workers, 160–161.
-For a more detailed discussion on the push from German businesses and the German army to bring Soviet POWs into the Reich, see Rolf Keller, "Arbeitseinsatz und Hungerpolitik," 123–154; and Keller, "Racism versus Pragmatism: Forced Labor of Soviet Prisoners of War in Germany (1941–1942)," in Forced and Slave labor in Nazi-Dominated Europe, Symposium Presentations (Washington, DC: US Holocaust Memorial Museum, 2004): 109–124.
+For a more detailed discussion on the push from German businesses and the German army to bring Soviet POWs into the Reich, see Rolf Keller, "Arbeitseinsatz und Hungerpolitik," 123–154; and Keller, "Racism versus Pragmatism: Forced Labor of Soviet Prisoners of War in Germany (1941–1942)," in Forced and Slave Labor in Nazi-Dominated Europe, Symposium Presentations (Washington, DC: US Holocaust Memorial Museum, 2004): 109–124.

 Even with these changes, roughly 400,000 Soviet POWs perished in the two months between November and the end of December 1941.
 Herbert, Hitler's Foreign Workers, 157.
 In contrast, as documented in another source in Experiencing History, some of these POWs successfully escaped imprisonment in German camps.